MOND from Second-Order Moment Modified Acceleration and Quantum Equivalence Principle: Modified Acceleration upon a deSitter Background

 With the results of $Z_{acc}$ and $Z_{dS}$ derived in the previous two sections, the action for a test particle undergoing local short-time acceleration in a deSitter spacetime background can be written as

 where the effective modification factor is

 and

-Here, $a_{T}$ represents the total acceleration of the test particle relative to an asymptotic inertial observer at infinity in the deSitter background.
-Since the deSitter background is equivalent to a background acceleration $a_{bg}\equiv\sqrt{\frac{\Lambda}{48}}$, the total acceleration $a_{T}$ includes contributions from both the particle's proper motion acceleration $a_{pr}$ relative to the spacetime grid and the background acceleration $a_{bg}$ due to the accelerated expansion of the spacetime grid itself.
-The vector summation of these two acceleration contributions arises from the terms linear in $\delta x$ in $Z_{acc}$ and $Z_{dS}$, namely the combination of $2\eta_{\mu\nu}\left(a^{\mu}\delta x^{\nu}+a^{\nu}\delta x^{\mu}\right)$ and $\eta^{\mu\nu}\left(\eta_{\mu\sigma}\Gamma_{\nu\rho}^{\sigma}+\eta_{\nu\sigma}\Gamma_{\mu\rho}^{\sigma}\right)\delta x^{\rho}$.
-This combination affects only the expectation value of acceleration (first-order moment) and the classical geodesic equation of motion for the test particle, without influencing the second-order moment of the particle's spectrum (or coordinates), so it is irrelevant to MOND corrections.
-Physically, because the acceleration due to background expansion is uniform and isotropic, outwardly divergent at any spatial point, the proper motion acceleration of the particle in any direction will be superimposed upon this background acceleration in the same direction, so
+Here, $a_{T}$ represents the Total acceleration of the test particle relative to an ``earth observer'' in the deSitter spacetime (\ref{eq:dS metric}).
+Since the deSitter background is equivalent to a background acceleration $a_{bg}\equiv\sqrt{\frac{\Lambda}{12}}$, the total acceleration $a_{T}$ includes contributions from both the particle's proper motion acceleration $a_{pp}$ relative to the spacetime grid and the background acceleration $a_{bg}$ due to the accelerated expansion of the spacetime grid itself.
+The vector summation of these two acceleration contributions arises from the first-order terms of $\delta x$ in $Z_{acc}$ and $Z_{dS}$, namely the combination of $2\eta_{\mu\nu}\left(a^{\mu}\delta x^{\nu}+a^{\nu}\delta x^{\mu}\right)$ and $\eta^{\mu\nu}\left(\eta_{\mu\sigma}\Gamma_{\nu\rho}^{\sigma}+\eta_{\nu\sigma}\Gamma_{\mu\rho}^{\sigma}\right)\delta x^{\rho}$.
+This combination affects only the mean value of acceleration (first-order moment) and the classical geodesic equation of motion for the test particle, without influencing the second-order moment of the particle's spectrum (or coordinates), so it is irrelevant to MOND corrections.
+Classically, because the acceleration due to background expansion is uniform and isotropic, outwardly divergent at any spatial point, the proper motion acceleration of the particle in any direction will be superimposed upon this background acceleration in the same direction, so

+which is a component modification of a proper acceleration $a_{pp}$ by the background acceleration $a_{bg}$ at the first-moment level (suggested in some literature, such as \citep{Cooperstock:1998ny}), although the classically modified acceleration vector component is too small to be detected, and also not easy to be directly measured in most of the cosmological measurements based on averaged virial equilibrium rather than real-time tracing of the particles.

+From another perspective, we can see that although the factor $Z_{eff}$ together with (\ref{eq:acc+dS}) formally appears to modify the inertia of the free particle, $m\rightarrow m_{eff}=m\sqrt{Z_{eff}}$ as the inertia-modifying factor in MOND \citep{Milgrom:2022ifm,Milgrom:2023pmv}, it does not modify the classical inertial in the sense of modified the classical equation of motion.
+This is because $Z_{eff}$ is merely a covariantly changed factor of the action under general coordinate transformations, i.e. when the particle is simultaneously transformed to a relatively accelerated frame in a deSitter spacetime coordinate frame w.r.t. the ``earth observer''.
+Consequently, this modifying factor does not actually correct the standard inertial and covariant classical geodesic equation of motion of the particle, the real significance of this factor lies at the quantum level, where it gives rise to a second-moment correction to the spectrum and the squared acceleration.